Download Book Guide

 Notice the pattern of lines created by the tall thin tree trunks and the long shadows.
 What effect does this create?
 The trees are almost like prison bars showing that the prince is still in danger from his captors.

-Looking closely: the people of Avala help the Red Prince in lots of different ways.
+The people of Avala help the Red Prince in lots of different ways.
 How many different ways can you find?

-Discussing big ideas: which of these statements do you think best matches the ideas in this book?
+Which of these statements do you think best matches the ideas in this book?
 Briefly explain what each statement means.
 Working in pairs, ask the children to decide which statement they think is most relevant to the story.
 Ask them to find evidence to support their chosen statement.

 There’s safety in numbers